WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 ---

 ## ALL FILES FOLLOWED THE FOLLOWING PROCEDURE / UPON BEING ADMITTED OF DENIED.
 ----
-COMMUNICATIONS BETWEEN LOCATION 1 & LOCATION 2 [ LOGGED] EX-POST IN 2021--
+COMMUNICATIONS BETWEEN LOCATION 1 & LOCATION 2 [ LOGGED] EX-POST IN 2021

 *** E-mail Notifications ***

-An email regarding this filing has been sent to the following on 08/09/2020 02:31 AM:
+An email regarding this filing has been sent to the following on 08/09/2020 02:31 AM

 ## SHARI LASKOWITZ - slaskowitz@ingramllp.com [ MULE ]
----

 *** [ MULE ] ***

 ADMINISTRATION@MSKYLINE.COM; LZUCKER@MSKYLINE.COM; ADMINISTRATOR@MSKYLINE.COM; LEGAL@MSKYLINE.COM; LEGALASST@MSKYLINE.COM; SGO@COLUMBIA.EDU; SCCS@COLUMBIA.EDU...
 [ LOCATION 1 - FLOOR 4 ] BOOKS AND RECORDS, EMAILS BY AND BETWEEN THE DOMAINS

 [LOCATION 3] @MSKYLINE.COM
 [LOCATION 2] @WILSONELSER.COM, @INGRAMLLP.COM
 [LOCATION 1] @COLUMBIA.EDU

 ---
 WITHOUT CONSENT, PHOTOGRAPHED AND VIDEOTAPED THE INTERIOR OF MY APARTMENT - THEN HOSTED THEM ON THE INTERNET AS WELL.
 *** NOTWITHSTANDING THE INDETERMINATE NUMBER OF <VIDEO.MOV> FILES BY AND BETWEEN ALL THREE LOCATIONS ABOVE.